tesla809/Linnia-Dapp-Tutorial/README.md

 },
 ```

-In our root directory ```Linnia-Real-Estate-dApp``` we will create a new filed called ```webpack.config.js```.
+In our root directory ```Stow-Real-Estate-dApp``` we will create a new filed called ```webpack.config.js```.
 This will configure Webpack.
 Inside we will add babel-loader which allows us to use babel and set the version to ```env``` which tells babel which type of code to look out for when transpiling.

 Note we could also use babel to transpile JSX, a superset of JavaScript popular when writing React Apps.